itssasanka/subhelper_for_mac/README.md

 ### What can subhelper do?
-This is best explained with the example use-cases.
+This is best explained with the example use-cases in the section below.

 Upon starting `subhelper`, it prompts for a `parent directory` path, and then a `preferred language`.
 If I store all my movies in `/Users/sasanka/Downloads/movies/`, I can set this path to be the `parent directory` path accordingly.
 Next, `subhelper` also prompts for a `preferred language`; in my case it would be set to `eng` (first 3 letters of `english`).

+#### Use-cases
 Let's look at the two use-cases in detail:

 1. I have two movies in the directory such as below: